eswan18/gradual-typing-prez/premark_slides/gradual-typing.md

 .flex[
 .half-flex-container[
-- Python runs the code as if there were no annotations at all
+- Python itself runs the code as if there were no annotations at all
 - So ... this is valid Python and will run without warning or error
 - The methods and operators used are all valid **at runtime**, despite their clash with the annotations ]